code-423n4/docs/roles/judges/how-to-judge-a-contest.md

 In general, judges report that most contests take a half-day to 2 days of work&#x20;

 We ask that you try to complete the judging process quickly so that we can distribute awards to wardens promptly.
-If you need more time, please communicate to C4 as soon as possible.
+If you need more time, please communicate that to C4 as soon as possible.

 ### Here’s how the process works leading up to judging